philipturner/home-built-stm/README.md

 | TP4 | 1.10 V | 1.10 V |

 The computer recognizes the JiviBoard as a storage disk.
 Pressing the “RUN” switch makes the laptop temporarily eject the disk.
 After ~3 seconds, the disk appears in Finder again.
 Pressing “BOOT” does nothing.

+TODO: Format the final images for the JiviBoard.